Grants

 What is a grant period?

-Your grant period should encompass all aspects of your project, from early promotion to final expenditures and evaluations.
+Your grant period should encompass all aspects of your program, from early promotion to final expenditures and evaluations.
 Grant periods always begin on the first day of the month and end on the last day.
 Grant periods must range from two to twelve months.
 If you seek funding for multiple programs throughout the year, the proposed grant periods for those programs may not overlap.

 Meet with a Grants Team Member